MarcoB95-lab/polkadot-watcher-transaction/README.md

 yarn
 yarn build

-# Start a local Kubernetes cluster with minikube
+# Start a local Kubernetes cluster with minikube in powershell
 minikube start

 # Deploy your application (assuming you use Helm for deployment and are in the directory "polkadot-watcher-transaction")